 Use Lazy Susans

-We suggest you keep these within reachable distance with easy access.
+We suggest you keep these within easy access.

 For items you are storing on the bottom shelf, attach wheels to baskets so you can pull them out easily without reaching back into the depth of the cupboard.

 This is ideal for fresh produce such as potatoes and onions and other large items such as dog food or bottles of water and juice.